riccardomc/route53-cdk-dyndns/README.md

 ### AWS

-You should avoid using your root AWS credentials for this.
-Create an IAM user with restricted actions on the specific services (cloudformation, s3, route53).
-There's a policy document in `iam-policy.json` that does this.
+Avoid using your root credentials for this.
+Create a IAM user with restricted actions.
+There's a policy document in `iam-policy.json` [allow usage](https://stackoverflow.com/a/61102280) of CDKv2 bootstrapped roles.

+You will still need a high-privileged user to run `cdk bootstrap`.

 ## What does it do?